-With our pedal labels we provide a variety of styles – from knob groups, single knobs, dual knobs and various marking (color circles and pointer triangles).
-Knob settings line can be drawn freehand but use a straightedge for maximum pro look.
-For multi setting knobs, different color inks is a great solution!
+With our pedal labels, we provide a variety of styles – from knob groups, single knobs, dual knobs, and various markings (color circles and pointer triangles).
+The knob settings line can be drawn freehand, but use a straightedge for maximum pro look.
+For multi-setting knobs, different color inks are a great solution!

-Each Pedal Label Pack will include 4 sheets of labels.
+Each Pedal Label Pack will include four sheets of labels.
 Each label sheet will include the following:3x 3 knob group

 3x 4 knob group